Principal Investigator

 Victoria L. Templer, Ph.D.

 My lab develops animal models of memory, learning, and attention that answer both behavioral and neurobiological processing questions.
-The goal is two-fold: 1) to characterize cognitive and neural substrates of different memory systems implicated in human aging, disease, and mental health, and 2) inform cognitive evolution in the comparative cognition tradition.
+The goal is two-fold: 1) to characterize cognitive and neural substrates of different memory systems implicated in human aging, disease, and mental health, and 2) inform cognitive evolution.

 Email: vtempler@providence.edu